 Selected by the Blue Jays in the ninth round of the 1977 amateur draft, Barfield debuted in the majors in 1981 and was a regular the following season.
 In 1985, he helped Toronto reach the playoffs for the first time.
 He also topped 20 home runs six times, became the first Blue Jay to hit a pinch grand slam (1982), and the first to hit 20 homers and steal 20 bases in the same season (1985).

 Despite the Blue Jays' failure to defend their division title from the previous year, Barfield enjoyed his best personal season in 1986.
 He collected career-highs in batting average (.289), RBI (108), runs (107), hits (170) and doubles (35).
 He also hit a career-best 40 home runs, leading the major leagues and setting a team record which lasted one year.
 In addition, Barfield was awarded the Gold Glove Award and selected to the American League All-Star team.
-Fredericton Minor Baseball welcomes Jesse to our Royals Baseball Camp and look forward to having a great week.
+Fredericton Minor Baseball was pleased to have Jesse at our 2013 Royals Baseball Camp.

-Coach Dwight Hornibrook (brother of Camp director Paul) has agreed to join in again for 2013 and for a second year lead the camp as the speed, agility and conditioning coach.
+Coach Dwight Hornibrook (brother of Camp director Paul) has agreed to join in again for 2014 and for a third year lead the camp as the speed, agility and conditioning coach.
 Coach Hornibrook who is a certified NCCP level 5 coach and is a graduate of the National Coaching institute will spend each day of camp showing and training each player important aspects of conditioning, speed and agility that will improve the level of play of each camper.
 Dwight grew up in Fredericton and graduated from FHS and UNB before leaving the region to pursue his professional coaching career.
 He was a member of the national champion UNB Red Shirts soccer team that captured UNB's first national title back in 1980.
 He had been the Head Coach of Cortland State soccer team for eight years and took his team to the NCAA Division III state championship the last two years and won the title in 2008.
 Coach Dwight also was head coach of the CSL Winnipeg Fury and was part of the World Cup U18 National Team Coaching staff.
-Dwight is now working at Houghton College in upstate NY and also is assistant coach with Cornell University.
+Dwight is an assistant coach with Cornell University soccer program.
 His wife Donna is currently the head coach of the Cornell's women's field hockey team.
 FMBA is pleased Dwight has accepted the invitation to join in on the camp again and look forward to having a great week of instruction from him.

 Camp Director Using Personal Experience to help Kids